Table of Contents Show

 The whole design was done on the exterior part of the Shire to give it a dramatic look.
 You can explore the Hobbit holes only from the exterior side.

 Forty-four hobbit holes were spread over the 4.8 hectares area of Alexander farm.
-The whole of Hobbiton New Zealand was constructed over the private property of the Alexander family.
+The whole of Hobbiton was constructed over the private property of the Alexander family.

 The interior design was only done in Bilbo’s house due to the opening of the front gate.
 At the same time, the other hobbit’s house has only Facades and no interiors.